Sign up for updates

 The controversy surrounding Adani is long-standing and deeply entrenched.
 For the last two years, the conglomerate has been drowning in allegations, from severe financial irregularities to outright corruption, each one raising doubts about its governance and credibility.
 The timeline of controversies below underscores the mounting risks that, among other factors, may have driven Adani’s bond withdrawal.

-January 2023: Hindenburg’s First report: Adani’s fraud and stock manipulation
+January 2023: Hindenburg’s first report: Adani’s fraud and stock manipulation

 The unravelling of investor confidence in Adani began with Hindenburg Research’s groundbreaking report in January 2023, which laid bare a series of malpractices.
 The report, Adani: How the World’s 3rd Richest Man is Pulling the Largest Con in Corporate History, alleged that Adani was engaging in “a brazen stock manipulation and accounting fraud scheme,” using a complex network of offshore shell companies in tax havens like Mauritius to artificially inflate its share prices and obscure the extent of its corporate leverage.
 These entities were purportedly controlled by close associates of the Adani family, raising serious concerns about related-party transactions and conflicts of interest.